Product OS··15 min read

 • Show the recycling guide when the product has reached its rated end-of-life date

-This transforms a static page into a dynamic, context-aware experience — one that responds to who the customer is, where they are, and where the product is in its lifecycle.
+This transforms a static page into a dynamic, context-aware experience that responds to who the customer is, where they are, and where the product sits in its lifecycle.
 No developer writes these rules.
-A product manager sets them up in a visual interface, the same way you'd configure filters in a spreadsheet.
+A product manager sets them up in a visual interface — the same way you would configure filters in a spreadsheet.
+The result is personalised content delivered at scale without any per-customer development effort.

 Context-Awareness: The Product Knows Itself

-When a customer scans the QR code on a product, the Experience Designer doesn't just serve a generic page.
+When a customer scans a product QR code, the Experience Designer does not serve a generic page.
 It resolves against the product's unique serial number and pulls context automatically:

 • Which product model was scanned (auto-routes to the correct experience)